-Tawny George is an LPCC therapist in Erie, Colorado who practices from a mind and body integrated approach that takes into account the importance of listening to the body and letting it lead the way to healing.
+Tawny George is a Licensed Professional Counselor in Erie, Colorado who practices from a mind and body integrated approach that takes into account the importance of listening to the body and letting it lead the way to healing.
 Using a blend of therapeutic approaches, Tawny utilizes modalities that lead to a mind-body re-intergration that trauma has often interrupted.
 Blending EMDR with IFS (parts work) and somatic techniques allows the client to engage in deep and effective therapeutic work in often short amounts of time.

 Tawny specializes in working with trauma, complex trauma, attachment issues, anxiety, depression, abuse and neglect recovery, and religious trauma/adverse religious experiences.
 Tawny has experience with and enjoys working with clients in the LGBTQIA+ and BIPOC communities.